mcdado/TumblrPhotoFetch/README.md

-New Old Stock Fetch
+Tumblr Photo Fetch
 ==============

-A simple script to download pictures from the tumblelog [New Old Stock](http://nos.twnsnd.co/).
+A simple script to download pictures from the Tumblr Photo Blogs (works great with [New Old Stock](http://nos.twnsnd.co/)).
 Runs in the background with launchd on OS X, could be adapted on other systems.
-Basically a fork of [Unsplash Fetch](https://github.com/mcdado/unsplash-dl)

 Setup
 -----